 The name may seem odd unless you werewith meon a recent hog hunt in South Texas where I got the first shot on a boar that was tucked tight in some mesquite and cactus trying to escape the suns rays.
 The shot was true and my very first wild hog was drug from its hiding spot.
 It was a hog that was tough to locate and had become worthy of its own name.
 They called him The Ghost.
 READ MORE...

 So, deer season is over and you have settled in for the winter.
 A great time for lazing around watching football and maybe working a little overtime to keep the boss off your back when the turkeys are gobbling and the crappie are moving into shallow brush this spring.
 The coffee table is littered with Outdoor Life, Field & Stream and outdoor catalogs.
-Thoughts of the past season still fresh in your mind, you are content, or are you.
+This would be a great time to go squirrel hunting.
 READ MORE....

 I grew up fishing for crappie with a bobber, gold hook and a tuffy minnow.
 Brush piles in the spring and then throughout the summer with a little drifting which helped get those suspended crappie that were scattered throughout the lake.
 Recently, since relocating to the mid-west, READ MORE...